josephh/fish_server/README.md

 ```
 ### The Seneca maintainers recommend,
 1. separating action and service definitions
   1. business logic should go in plugins.
 This same plugin should define the set of actions that implement the business functionality.
+Our current code's [catches.js plugin](https://github.com/josephh/fish_server/blob/master/src/entity/catches.js) illustrates this split.  [api-service.js](https://github.com/josephh/fish_server/blob/master/src/api/api-service.js) handles incoming http requests, by calling `seneca.act(...)` with an appropriate action 'pattern'.
+For example an http request GET /api/catches/6 results in a seneca action being called, '{ entity: 'catches', operation: 'fetchBy', params }'.
+The catches plugin has the knowledge about what to do with that request.
-  1. the service definition should load the plugin into seneca, then listen for messages on the network
+  1. the service definition should load the plugin into seneca, then listen for messages on the network.
 ### The Source
 1. any folders named "...-example" are for illustration of the coding approach.
 1. the test folder currently has a file in it called "fyb.js" that can be used to exercise the plugin code - the http server code is not required to run this.
 Running `node test/fyb.js` should produce output in the form, "...["file (5.json) written OK"]..." and not produce any errors.